View Weekly Course Schedule |

 Database and SQL basics, configuring MySQL

-Readings: Database Basics, Database, MySQL, and PostgreSQL resources
+Readings: Database Basics, Database, MySQL, and PostgreSQL additional resources

 Printing (local and network via |